tiptoppress/category-posts-widget/README.md

 * Fixed Recognize "Empty lines" > Next line is a paragraph in the Template in widget areas

 = 4.8.1 - January 25th 2018 =
-* Fixed Recognize "Empty lines" > Next line is a paragraph in the Templaste
+* Fixed Recognize "Empty lines" > Next line is a paragraph in the Template

 = 4.8 - January 22th 2018 =
-* SVG icon support for post formats
+* SVG font-icon support for post formats
 * Template to arrange the post details
 * Premade Templates
 * Date format: Time since plublished
 * Filter by post status: Published, scheduled, private
-* Hover effect: SVG icon
+* Hover effect: SVG font-icon

 #### 4.7.4 - October 21th 2017
 * Bugfix for filter by post status (note private)